azumafuji/kimsellis-com/content/en/home/classes.md

 **Yoga in the Park** {{< button href="https://kim-sellis-yoga.reservie.net/checkout/event/djEsMjIyLDUxNjgsMA==" >}}Book Now{{< /button>}}

 While the weather is still warm enough we'll have a Slow Flow pratice in the park.
+It's £5 per class and you can book in advanced.

 Location: Chiswick Common, Slow Flow Vinyasa, all levels welcome
-  - Sunday  9-10am
-  - Tuesday 7:30 - 8:30am
+  - Last week for Tuesday 7:30 - 8:30 AM and Sunday at 9 AM - 10 AM.
+Moving to the Hogarth Community Centre.
-  - Friday  8-9am
+  - Friday  8-9 AM while the weather holds out

 **The Chiswick Festival**